 Fast forward to children playing together, white and black, my child and possibly yours.
 Feelings of maturity, honestly, kindness, understanding and fairness permeate my efforts at raising my child.
 Then comes the swimming pool.
 And the request to swim with my child.
 The head reels, the throat restricts, the bumbling excuse escapes my lips and even as I hear the sounds aloud, I am filled with self-loathing and shame.

 Fast forward 30 years.
 I am secretly stunned at the cowardice staining the whiteness of this cloak I wear, this shield of Christianity that keeps me from allowing any prejudice to taint my treatment of others.
+My self-ascribed notion of fairness fared poorly in the face of reality, primarily because although it was built on Biblical instruction, it was warped by man's interpretation of how and when to apply.

 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female,